 Statement of Purpose -- The Organic Crop Improvement Association pledges its dedication to “providing organic crop improvement through professional development of organic farmers and processors, including technical assistance, education information, publications and research”.

-Membership Dues and Benefits -- Membership dues are $70.00 per calendar year.
-Certification Cost will be decided at the Annual General Membership Meeting (AGMM) in February of 2014.
+Membership Dues and Benefits -- Membership dues are $40.00 per calendar year for OCIA MN #1 & $30.00 fo OCIA International.
+Certification Cost begin $300.00 for the National Organic Program (NOP) certificate.
+There is additional charge for each certificate that you may apply for.
 Members receive notice of workshops, conferences, seminars and meetings year round.
 The quarterly chapter newsletter as well as the quarterly OCIA International newsletter (The Communicator) is sent to all members.
 A subscription to the Organic Broadcaster is given complimentary with your membership dues.
 Membership also makes one eligible to be involved in the running of the chapter’s affairs by serving on the Board of Directors or being a part of a committee.
 Chapter members may also become active on the International level in several committee capacities.

 Inspection Cost -- The cost for inspection varies accordingly to what the producer requests.